fetus-hina/stat.ink/doc/api-2/post-salmon.md

   - Nothing send
   - Generate a UUID version 4
   - Generate a UUID version 3 or 5 with your own namespace

+The API endpoint will return `302 Found` if job has same UUID posted in last 24 hours.
+This is helpful for unintended duplication, but it is helpless for complate detect duplication.

+We recommend posting by the following procedure:

+1. Call `GET /api/v2/user-salmon?only=splatnet` and retrieve already posted job number.

+2. Fetch data from SplatNet 2.

+3. Filter unposted jobs and post to us.

 `boss_appearances`